Article contents

 Don’t worry, you don’t have to nail every single one of these factors to get a mortgage.
 Instead, lenders will be looking at how all of these elements balance together before making a decision.

-Plus, because different lenders will be looking for different things, it’s all about finding a lender that can work with what you’ve got.
+Plus, because different lenders (mortgage companies) will be looking for different things, it’s all about finding the best lender for you.
 After all, there are more than 100 in the UK so the chances are that at least one of them will consider you!

 To find out exactly where you stand, it’s best to get a whole-of-market mortgage broker involved.
 A whole-of-market broker (also known as a whole-of-market mortgage advisor) will be able to compare all the mortgage deals available from all the lenders out there (or at least, almost all of them).